rsnobles/website-template/scripts/taito/CONFIGURATION.md

 ## Custom provider

 If you cannot use Docker containers on your remote environments, you can customize the deployment with a custom provider.
 Instead of deploying the site as docker container image, you can, for example, deploy the site as static files on a web server, or as a WAR package on a Java application server.
-You can enable the custom provider with the `taito_provider` setting in `taito-config.sh` and implement [custom deployment scripts](https://github.com/TaitoUnited/WEBSITE-TEMPLATE/blob/master/scripts/custom-provider) yourself.
+You can enable the custom provider with the `taito_provider` setting in `scripts/taito/main.sh` and implement [custom deployment scripts](https://github.com/TaitoUnited/WEBSITE-TEMPLATE/blob/master/scripts/custom-provider) yourself.

 ## Kubernetes